 - The transaction utilized the EMV chip, the acquirer did not send the full set of EMV chip data to Visa when authorization was requested online, and the cardholder resides in Europe.

-Note as well that some cardholders may attempt to engage in friendly fraud by falsely claiming that their card was counterfeited.
+Note that some cardholders may attempt to engage in friendly fraud by falsely claiming that their card was counterfeited.

 - The issuer did not list the account number correctly on the Exception File.